“We give thanks to God always for you all, making mention of you in our prayers…”

 for you all,

-The Gospel team gave thanks not only for the honorable believers at Thessalonica but for all believers at that church.
+The Gospel team gave thanks not only for the honorable believers at Thessalonica but also for all believers.
 We do not have to approve of Christians to pray for them.
 They do not have to answer to us before we can pray for them.
-God simply calls us to pray for “all” Christians.
+God calls us to pray for “all” Christians.
 Thank God that they came to Christ.
 Thank God for any contribution they make to the cause of Christ.

 making mention of you in our prayers